FilbinLab/Multidimensional_STEPN/README.md

 Codes to plot most figures for ST-EPN patient samples

 ## 3. Pseudobulk analysis
-Codes to plot developmental projections of Fig 1f and Extended Data Fig 2a-b.
+Codes to plot Extended Data Fig 3 and developmental projections of Fig 1f and Extended Data Fig 2a-b.
 To prepare the reference datasets, the codes stored in the folder `Developmental_dataset_processing` are used.

 ## 4. 10X Xenium